Creating measures

 Drag and drop

-You can drag measures between connection lines in the bow-tie view.
-Reassign a measure to a different pathway if you realize it better addresses another cause or effect.
+In the Causes & Effects tab, you can drag measures between causes and effects to reassign them to a different pathway if you realize they better address another cause or effect.

 Measure fields